-This year, out of caution with regards to the ongoing public health impact of the novel coronavirus COVID-19, and to mitigate risks to the health and safety of the Company's Shareholders, employees and other stakeholders, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
+Similar to last year, out of caution with regards to the ongoing public health impact of the novel coronavirus COVID-19, and to mitigate risks to the health and safety of the Company's Shareholders, employees and other stakeholders, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

-AHG delivered on its promised performance in 2020, our first full year as a public company.
-We continued to demonstrate strong organic growth from our core businesses with stable or improved EBITDA margins, and enhanced our platform with facility and route expansions, and the completion of two complementary tuck-in acquisitions.
-Our success has been achieved while dealing with a challenging operating environment due to the COVID-19 pandemic.
-We are off to a strong start in Fiscal 2021 with the Skelton acquisitions, which greatly enhance our platform and provide us with a strategic entry into the U.S. market.
+AHG delivered on its promised performance in 2021.
+We continued to demonstrate strong organic growth from our core businesses with stable or improved EBITDA margins, and enhanced our platform with facility and route expansions, and the completion of the acquisitions of Skelton Canada, Skelton USA and Boyle Transportation.
+These acquisitions provided us with a strategic entry into the U.S. market with scale and allowed for the expansion of our service offerings.